mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * Cost Optimization Hub is free of charge
 * Compute Optimizer
   * Free of charge by default.
 It uses CloudWatch metrics
   * Additional costs For EC2, ASG and RDS.
-It will generate more metrics and price will be based on the number of resources monitored and on the number of hours they were running in the month
+    * It will generate more metrics (up to three months of history compared to 14 days)
+    * price will be based on
+      * the number of resources monitored
+      * the number of hours they were running in the month

 ## S3 costs